labscript-suite/labscript-devices/labscript_devices/KeysightScope/README.md

 ```

 ### In the python experiment file
-There are two main function to use in the experiment scipt:
+There are two main functions to use in the experiment scipt:

 * `set_config( spot_index : int or string )` : The oscilloscope has ten different spots where it saves its global settings. set_config(spot_index) must be called at the beginning of the experiment script with the desired spot_index to initialize the oscilloscope with the corresponding configuration for the shot.